HarshaVardhanNakkina/ngsharsha/src/blog/javascript-snippets-in-the-browser.md

 ### Note

-We can run the code multiple times in Chrome.
-But in Firefox, it gives **_redeclaration_** error if we try to run the code multiple times.
+We can run the code multiple times in Chrome without any errors.
+But Firefox gives **_redeclaration_** error if we try to run the code multiple times.

 <figure>
 	<img src="{{ '/assets/devtools_snippets_note.jpg' | url }}" alt="Redeclaration Error">